Home » Medical Imaging Programs

 Program Description

 Magnetic Resonance Imaging (MRI) Technologists are valued members of today’s healthcare team.
-They use specialized MRI equipment to create images of structures inside the human body, among other vital tasks.
+They utilize specialized MRI equipment to create images of internal body structures, among other vital tasks.

 Locations